Setting up

 Expressed as 'Elites + Jackals + Grunts + Hunters', the potential number N of enemies breaks down as follows:

-• 2 Shade gunners from the spiral path area.
+- 2 Shade gunners in the spiral path area.

-• 2 underpass Hunters that spawned with the spiral path Marines.
+- 2 underpass Hunters spawning with the spiral path Marines.

-• A squad at the start of the twin bridges area.
-On Legendary it's 2 Elites plus 5 Grunts, on Heroic it's 1 plus 4, on Normal or Easy it's 1 plus 3.
+- A squad at the start: 2 Elites plus 5 Grunts on Legendary, 1 plus 4 on Heroic, else 1 plus 3.

 As in the spiral path megabattle (and throughout the game I expect), the split between nasty red Elites and the softer blue Elites is randomized but with a possible bias one way or the other.
 Legendary has a strong bias towards reds, Heroic shows no obvious bias either way, Normal shows some bias towards blues, and Easy has a strong bias towards blues.